 Create a glossary of terms

-A glossary would be a great starting point - before reading exact knowledge base articles, the person just opens it and after five minutes key terms are absolutely understandable.
+A glossary would be a great starting point - before reading exact call center knowledge base articles, the person just opens it and key terms are absolutely understandable after five minutes.
 Isn’t it a perfect solution for complicated niches, or high-tech companies?

 Gather as much feedback as possible